 - Measles, Mumps, Rubella: Proof of immunity by documented illness; a positive serologic test for antibody; or documented proof of vaccination.

-- *Note-two doses of measles vaccine required if no prior confirmation of immunity.
+*Note - Two doses of measles vaccine required if no prior confirmation of immunity.

-- Tuberulin (Mantoux): initial Mantoux the month prior to first clinical practicum.
+- Tuberulin (Mantoux): Initial Mantoux the month prior to first clinical practicum.
 If past history of positive Tuberulin - MD note required re CXR surveillance and/ or treatment

 - Hepatitis B: Series of three injections followed by an antibody check.
 If student has already received this series of immunizations, lab evidence of immunity is required.

-- Hepatitis A: recommended for students, particularly those students wishing to complete practicums in northern areas.
+- Hepatitis A: Recommended for students, particularly those students wishing to complete practicums in northern areas.

-- Varicella (Chickenpox) : recommended if no history of documented illness, positive serologic test for antibody, or proof of vaccination.
+- Varicella (Chickenpox): Recommended if no history of documented illness, positive serologic test for antibody, or proof of vaccination.

-Maintenance of Current RN Registration
+Maintenance of Current Registered Nurse Registration

 A minimum of 60% must be obtained in any course taken by a student enrolled in a master’s program for the student to be granted a pass standing.